vEnhance/1802/src/double.typ

   If $cal(R)$ is a region in $RR^2$,
   - Then a density function $rho : cal(R) -> RR_(>= 0)$
     should take on nonnegative values.
-    (For physicists: in SI units, you might imagine it as grams per square meter.)
+    (For physicists: in SI units, you might imagine it as kilograms per square meter.)
-  - The mass is a nonnegative real number (grams).
+  - The mass is a nonnegative real number (kilograms).
   - The center of mass is also a _point_ inside $cal(R)$.
 (Draw this as a dot, not an arrow.)
 ]